-There are several things branches could be doing to help UNISON campaign to end the immigration health surcharge:
+There are several things branches could be doing to help UNISON campaign to end the immigration health surcharge for all migrant workers:

-- meet your employer and ask them to pay the surcharge for the staff they employ
+- meet your employer and ask them to help support staff who still have to pay the IHS upfront.

 - ask your members to speak to UNISON about how paying the surcharge has affected them.
 They can email us, in confidence, at firstname.lastname@example.org